In Japan, there is a famous folk tale of an old man who made cherry trees blossom.

 In East and West alike, it may be that these ashes are the ashes of her dead dog.

-Helped by a bird to pick up beans one by one from the deathly ashes, this heroine will
+Helped by a bird to pick up beans one by one from the deathly ashes,

 one day be united with her prince thanks to a secret ceremony involving a glass slipper.